EquivalentScarcity/Regression/README.md

 # Regression

-Univariate Linear Regression takes a single parameter and fits a model that best describes the output
+Univariate Linear Regression takes a single variable and fits a model that best describes the output